State and Local Policy Database

 Solar-readiness policies

 The city has not passed an ordinance mandating new construction be solar-ready.
-The city is a SolSmart Silver community.
+The city is a SolSmart Silver community and allows solar use in all zones.

 The city has not passed an ordinance mandating new construction be EV-ready.